Simie at twenty years of age. One of the oldest living dogs, now living in Switzerland. Once labeled unadoptable at eight.

 Immediately after you complete your intake, you will receive a link to book your working session.
 You choose a time that works for you.
 The call happens after I have delivered the written analysis, so the session is a working conversation based on real material, not an introductory chat.

-No. The goal is not to fight your vet.
+No. Most of my clients continue with their regular veterinarian and use my input alongside that relationship.
 The goal is to walk into your next appointment with better questions, a clearer plan, and information your vet may not have had time to surface in a fifteen-minute visit.
-Most of my clients continue with their regular vet and use my input alongside that relationship.

 Read my article "Nine Years" on Integrative Pet Parent.
 If what you read there resonates, this is the next step.
 If it does not, subscribe for free and start with the weekly writing.
 There is no wrong entry point.